Neuropassenger/bs-spam-protector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.6.1 =
+* After the plugin update, the time interval for filling out forms is set to 12 hours for the validator to work correctly.

 = 1.6.0 =
 * SPAM Protector information is now stored in the Flamingo 'meta' column.